 Despite her Scandinavian name, Åse has lived in the UK since the age of 10, save for a couple of years in the US and Ireland.
 She has more than 15 years of journalistic experience, specialising in the fashion and marketing sectors.
 Seven years ago Åse swapped fashion shows and store openings for school runs and coffee mornings to combine freelancing with looking after her three children.
 As a self-confessed ‘enthusiast of beautiful things’ she is excited to be writing for The Jewellery Editor, where every day brings another visual treat.

-Claire has worked in luxury publishing for 17 years as a magazine editor with a focus on watches and jewellery, so she is an old hand at roaming the Baselworld and SIHH fairs, searching out pretty things.
+Claire has worked in luxury publishing for 20 years as a magazine editor with a focus on watches and jewellery, so she is an old hand at roaming the Baselworld and Couture Vegas fairs, searching out exquisite things.
 Claire joined The Jewellery Editor in 2013 and is in charge of sorting through the vast amount of news in the industry and deciding what is most relevant to our readers.
-She also commissions writers in all corners of the globe to keep you up to date with trends in watches and jewellery on an international scale.
+She also writes about the exciting new jewels she encounters on a daily basis and commissions writers to keep you up to date with trends on an international scale.

 As a journalist, Rachael has always specialised in retail but cut her teeth in the world of jewellery and watch writing at Emap's Retail Jeweller magazine seven years ago.
 Headhunted to be the founding editor of ITP's Professional Jeweller, she then went on to start up WatchPro magazine.
 Today, Rachael is a freelance writer specialising in watches and jewellery.